kisscool-fr/pysteg/README.md

 # PySteg

-A very basic GUI for steganography operation
+A very basic GUI for steganography operation.

+Build as a replacement of [Steganozorus](https://thomasnerrant.com/steganozorus.htm) ©️ 2002 - [Thomas Nerrant](https://thomasnerrant.com/)

 ## Usage